Update on non-unitary mixing in the recent NO$\nu$A and T2K data: Introduction

-\textbf{Introduction:} The neutrino oscillation phenomenon, driven by three mixing angles $\tx$, $\ty$ and $\tz$; two mass squared differences $\ds=m_{2}^2-m_{1}^{2}$ and $\dl=m_{3}^{2}-m_{1}^2$, where $m_i$s are the absolute masses of three neutrino mass eigen states $\nu_i$s, with $i=1,2,3$; and a CP violating phase $\dcp$, provides one of the windows to physics beyond the standard model (BSM).
+The neutrino oscillation phenomenon, driven by three mixing angles $\tx$, $\ty$ and $\tz$; two mass squared differences $\ds=m_{2}^2-m_{1}^{2}$ and $\dl=m_{3}^{2}-m_{1}^2$, where $m_i$s are the absolute masses of three neutrino mass eigen states $\nu_i$s, with $i=1,2,3$; and a CP violating phase $\dcp$, provides one of the windows to physics beyond the standard model (BSM).
 The currently unknown properties related to neutrino oscillation physics are the sign of $\dl$, octant of $\tz$, and the value of $\dcp$.
 Depending on the sign of $\dl$, there can be two different mass hierarchies: normal hierarchy (NH) for $\dl>0$; and inverted hierarchy (IH) for $\dl<0$.
 Similarly, if $\sin^22\tz<1$, there can be two different octants of $\tz$: lower octant (LO) for $\tz<\pi/4$; and a higher octant (HO) for $\tz>\pi/4$.
 The present long-baseline accelerator neutrino experiments \nova \cite{NOvA:2007rmc} and T2K \cite{T2K:2001wmr} are expected to measure these unknowns.
 However, the 2020 and 2024 data from \nova \cite{NOvA:2021nfi, Wolcott:2024} is in mild tension \cite{Rahaman:2021zzm} with the latest T2K data from 2020, \cite{T2Kapp, T2Kdisapp} for the the $\dcp$ measurements and both experiments disfavour each other's $1\,\sigma$ allowed regions on the $\sin^2\tz-\dcp$ plane.
-These tensions opened up the possibility of the existence of BSM physics in the \nova and T2K data \cite{Rahaman:2021leu, Miranda:2019ynh, Chatterjee:2020kkm, Rahaman:2022rfp, Chatterjee:2024kbn}.
+These tensions opened up the possibility of the existence of BSM physics in the \nova and T2K data \cite{Rahaman:2021leu, Miranda:2019ynh, Chatterjee:2020kkm, Rahaman:2022rfp, Chatterjee:2024kbn, Denton:2020uda}.
+The recent joint analysis of \nova and T2K collaborations also observed this tension \cite{T2K:2025wet}.
 We have presented our analysis of the latest \nova and T2K data in Appendix~\ref{uni-analysis}.
-In this letter, we explore the non-unitary mixing in the \nova and T2K experiment as a possible solution to the tension.
+In this paper, we explore the non-unitary mixing in the \nova and T2K experiment.
 This is an update from ref.~\cite{Miranda:2019ynh}.
 Here, we consider one non-unitary parameter at a time, unlike the referenced analysis where all of the parameters simultaneously analyzed.
-This has allowed us to pinpoint the exact effect of non-unitary parameters responsible for resolving the tension.
+This has allowed us to pinpoint the exact effects of non-unitary parameters on oscillation probabilities and event numbers.
+Best-fit values of standard oscillation parameters as well as non-unitary parameters have been presented.
+A $90\%$ limit on the non-unitary parameters have also been obtained from the present \nova and T2K data.
 We also provide a theoretical explanation of our results, based on the effects of different parameters on the oscillation probabilities.
 Finally, we consider the role of a future combined result of \nova and T2K, and the upcoming long-baseline experiment, DUNE \cite{Abi:2018dnh}, under the assumption that non-unitary mixing exists.